“a foreclosure attorney that knows the winning strategy”

 She regularly speaks at local high schools, community colleges, corporations, UConn Law School’s consumer law class and local non-profit agencies about credit and debt issues.

 Sarah was the Hartford County Bar Association’s 2011 Pro Bono Award Recipient.
-Sarah Poriss, Attorney at Law, LLC is the largest woman-owned foreclosure defense firm in Connecticut, providing homeowners with quality legal counsel in foreclosure mediation and litigation.
+Sarah Poriss, Attorney at Law, LLC is the largest woman-owned foreclosure defense law firm in Connecticut, providing homeowners with quality legal counsel in foreclosure mediation and foreclosure defense.

 In his spare time he is an amateur musician who plays bass guitar, performing on stage with multiple country bands and now plays monthly at various open-mic nights playing classic rock.
 Ken has been married for 22 years and between him and his wife, they have five children ages 20-35, and four grandchildren ages 3 months to age 16.
 He also serves on his hometown’s Zoning Board of Appeals.